-Comment: Tailor & Stitch values long term relationships; 80% of the company's 2013 purchasing volume is sourced from suppliers with whom they work with from the re-start of Tailor & Stitch (2009).
+Comment: Tailor & Stitch values long term relationships; the majority of its purchasing volume is sourced from suppliers with whom they work with from the re-start of Tailor & Stitch (2009).
 The company works with smaller suppliers with whom they have a close relationship.
+Due to phasing out orders at one Indian supplier, Tailor & Stitch had to source new factories in 2014.